fazlebarisn/woo-product-faq/readme.txt

 Contributors: fazlebari
 Tags: product-faq-for-woocommerce, product-faq, frequently-asked-questions, faq-in-single-product-page Requires at least: 6.0
-Tested up to: 6.7.1
+Tested up to: 6.9.1
-WC tested up to: 9.4.3
+WC tested up to: 9.8.2
 Requires PHP: 7.3
-Stable tag: 1.1.4
+Stable tag: 1.1.5
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Product FAQ for WooCommerce helps you to add frequently asked questions on single product page.

 == Description ==
-Product FAQ for WooCommerce helps you to add frequently asked questions on single product page.
-Your customer can know some common questions answered.
-It will help them to understand to product better.
+The Product FAQ for WooCommerce plugin helps you add frequently asked questions to a single product page.
+Your customers can see some common questions answered, which will help them understand the product better.

 **[Visit example site](https://chitabd.com/shop)**